 Take Ride Through The Delta In A Mokoro

 A mokoro is a traditional dugout canoe in Botswana and is the transport method of choice in the Okavango Delta.
 Seeing the Okavango Delta was high on our Africa bucket list.

 The stunning swath of earth is featured in almost every wildlife documentary ever made.
-Drifting through the marshy wetlands, one can see elephants, buffalo, baboons, impala, and just about everything you can image in Botswana.
+Drifting through the marshy wetlands, one can see elephants, buffalo, baboons, impala, and just about everything you can imagine in Botswana.

 The best news?
 You don’t have to be a millionaire to see the Delta, despite common perceptions.

 Walk on Bazaruto Island in Mozambique

 The natural beauty, the remoteness, and the spectacular marine life are sure to entice any traveler.
 It’s also home to the largest population of dugongs in the Indian Ocean.
 Don’t know what dugongs are?
-Look them up here!
+Check out how cool they are!

 We drove to Vilanculos just to go snorkeling in the Indian Ocean, do cartwheels in the white sand, and watch the dhows bring the day’s fresh catch and we never wanted to leave.